 Is that my aim?
 Is my one and only purpose in life to bring glory to the Lord Jesus?
 Is that the only reason why I seek power from on high?
 If it is not, then I shall seek the blessing in vain.
 Let us be quite clear about this.
 “Holiness” is not an end in itself.
 God says to us, “Be ye holy” because He knows that only holiness can witness to His glory.
 We are called to be not cisterns but channels.
 A cistern full of water is absolutely valueless until the water begins to flow.

-“He that believeth on Me…out of his belly shall flow rivers of living water” (John 7:38). “...We are His workmanship, created in Christ Jesus unto good works...”
-(Eph.
+“He that believeth on Me…out of his inmost being shall flow rivers of living water” (John 7:38).
+“We are His workmanship, created in Christ Jesus unto good works” (Eph.
 2:10).
 The fullness of blessing never comes merely to make us happy or holy; God never grants “power from on high” that we may be glorified – that others may talk about us and say what wonderful preachers or teachers or personal workers we are.

 When the beauties of holiness present themselves to our minds, Satan at once begins to tempt us with wrong motives.
 Many seekers fail to find this great blessing because they are thinking of their own blessedness or peace or satisfaction or joy or usefulness.
 We are so apt to reflect what a glorious thing it would be for me if I were only a Power-Full Christian!
 How convincing my life would be; how easy things would become; how quickly difficulties and opposition would be swept out of the way!
 We may be quite sincere while we are unconsciously quite selfish, for self is at the bottom of these ambitions.
 God cannot trust the fullness of power to selfish people.

 Our blessed Master – our example – sanctified Himself in order that others might be sanctified.
-Listen to His words: “For their sakes I sanctify Myself, that they also might be sanctified through the truth” (John 17:19).
+Listen to His words: “For their sakes I sanctify Myself, that they themselves may be sanctified in truth” (John 17:19).
 He sanctifies us only that we may help others.

-The promise of “power” is coupled with the willingness to witness: “Ye shall be witnesses unto Me” (Acts 1:8).
+The promise of “power” is coupled with the willingness to witness: “Ye shall be my witnesses” (Acts 1:8).
 There is a law of nature regarding any gift which runs, “Use it or lose it.”
 In the matter of power from on high we shall seek it in vain if we seek something which is to end in ourselves.

 Sift Our Motives